Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: No-Arbitrage Properties of Nonlinear Markets

-Assumption \ref{ass3.1} may look redundant at the first glance, but it is nevertheless needed and useful in derivation of basic properties of fair prices.
-Condition (i) is a rather obvious requirement.
-Note that condition (ii) cannot be deduced directly from the self-financing condition, since it hinges on the additional postulate that there are no trading adjustments (such as: taxes, transactions costs, margin account, etc.) when the initial endowment is invested in the cash account.
-Formally, it states that the null contract $\cN = (0,0)$ can be entered into by the hedger and it be will used to show that the null contract has zero fair price at any date $t \in [0,T]$.
+At the first glance, Assumption \ref{ass3.1} may look trivial or even redundant but it should be made and it will be useful in the derivation of fundamental properties of fair prices.
+Condition (i) is indeed a rather obvious formal requirement.
+Note, however, that condition (ii) cannot be deduced directly from the self-financing condition, since it hinges on the additional postulate that there are no trading adjustments (such as: taxes, transactions costs, margin account, etc.) when the initial endowment is invested in the cash account.
+It is needed to show that the null contract has fair price zero at any date $t \in [0,T]$.
 Also, the trading strategy introduced in condition (ii) will serve as a natural benchmark for assessment of profits or losses incurred by the hedger.
+A natural extension of Assumption \ref{ass3.1} to the case where we study trading strategies on $[t,T]$ is also implicitly postulated without stating it explicitly.

-We also follow the standard approach of introducing the concept of admissibility for the discounted wealth.
-Towards this end, for any fixed $t\in [0,T)$ we consider a hedger who starts trading at time $t$ with the initial endowment $x_t$ and who uses a self-financing trading strategy $(x_t,p_t, \phi^t , \cC^t )$, where the price $p_t \in \cG_t$ at which the contract $\cC^t$ is traded at time $t$ is arbitrary.
-We also consider the discounting process $\cB^t (x_t)$ on $[t,T]$, which is given by
+In the next necessary step, we follow the standard approach of introducing the concept of admissibility for the discounted wealth.
+Towards this end, for any fixed $t\in [0,T)$, we consider a hedger who starts trading at time $t$ with the initial endowment $x_t$ and uses a self-financing trading strategy $(x_t,p_t,\phi^t,\cC^t)$, where the price $p_t \in \cG_t$ at which the contract $\cC^t$ is traded at time $t$ is arbitrary.
+We also consider the strictly positive discounting process $\cB^t (x_t)$, which is defined for all $u \in [t,T]$ by